Kathik-R/Gesture_Recognition/README.md

 # Gesture_Recognition_Drone
-The plan is to execute the idea in three stages
+The plan is to execute the idea in two stages

 STAGE 1: Build a PIXHAWK Microprocessor based drone that can execute predetermined flight objectives.
 (STATUS- Complete)